 But you don’t need to believe my review.
 After scouring the internet, here are some reviews about this fly line Rio makes”

 “Wonderful all-around.
 Fast Action, Half line size heavy.
 Perfect for medium-fast to fast action rods.
 The Head design loads the rod quickly for short casts, and a long belly allows the caster to carry a large amount in the air.
 Roll casts are great.
+Check out our post if you want to know more on how to roll cast here.
 Floats well.
 Shoots great.
 Great choice when carrying one rod and the situation calls for a little bit of everything from nymphing, dries, to streamers.
 Others are better at specific tasks but this stuff multitasks like no other.
 I personally don’t fish often enough to give an opinion about durability.” – Robert Huffman from Amazon

 “Rio is the best.
 Worth every $.
 Casts like a dream.” – Rusty Shackleford from Amazon